dg-t/codeChallenge/1.CastleBlack/readme.md

 ## Your tasks

 1. Implement the endpoints in **./src/api.js** file with the most suitable code for players and objects management REST API.
 You will find detailed instructions in this file.
 2. Write some tests for your code.
-Use test folder for this purpose.
+Use test folder for this purpose. -- All enpoints are tested with postman api testing
-3. Answer all commented questions you find in the code.
+3. Answer all commented questions you find in the code. -- Question as answered as comments in Code and below:

+    - #### QUESTION: any reason is this line here?
+        - For security reason: x-powered-by show publicly which software an app is running
+        - Disabling x-powered-by can prevent attackers know that an app is running express

+    - #### QUESTION: why this endpoint blocks the app?
+        - Is a route at the root path of this Router that sends back a message "Up and running"
+        - Is the container for the middleware on this router
+        - The middleware and routes attached to this Router will be running as long as we are accessing a route that starts at the root path, imported in app.use("/", router)

 ### Required endpoints

 You have to create endpoints (as many as you consider) to support the following functionality:

+#### All endpoint are easily accessible from the Postman Collection ####
-1. List all players.
+1. List all players. --
+(Method: GET - Postman Collection) - Type on localhost: http://localhost:8080/api/players
-2. Create player: adds a new player to data source.
+2. Create player: adds a new player to data source. -- (Method: POST - Postman Collection)
-3. Get player by id: returns the player for the given id.
+3. Get player by id: returns the player for the given id. -- (Method: GET - Postman Collection) Type on localhost: http://localhost:8080/api/players/:id
-4. Arm a player with an object in its bag.
+4. Arm a player with an object in its bag. -- (Method: PUT - Postman Collection)
-5. Kill a player: sets player health to 0.
+5. Kill a player: sets player health to 0. -- (Method: PUT - Postman Collection)/ Could be made with method: DELETE if we wish to completely destroy player from the game.
-6. Create object: adds a new object to data source.
+6. Create object: adds a new object to data source. -- (Method: POST - Postman Collection)
 7. Get object by id: returns the object for the given id.
+(Method: GET - Postman Collection) Type on localhost: http://localhost:8080/api/objects/:id
-8. Upgrade object: increase/descrease the value of the object given by id with a new value
+8. Upgrade object: increase/descrease the value of the object given by id with a new value (Method: PUT - Postman Collection)
-9. Destroy object: remove an object from available objects
+9. Destroy object: remove an object from available objects -- (Method: DELETE - Postman Collection)

 **Bonus:**

-1. Include a postman collection in utils folder to test the app.
+1. Include a postman collection in utils folder to test the app. -- Postman Collection included
 2. Add basic authentication to /api path.
 3. Implement pick up item endpoint: one player add to its bag one item that doesn't belong to any other player.
 4. Implement attack player endpoint: one player attacks another player using an object from its bag.
 Adjust health accordingly